1: Nenokkadine

-Sukumar began working on 1: Nenokkadine script after completing 100% Love (2011), making a bus driver's tale about a boy who claimed that his parents were murdered on his bus the film's base.
-R. Rathnavelu was the film's director of photography, and Karthika Srinivas, its editor.
-Devi Sri Prasad composed the soundtrack and background score.
-1: Nenokkadine was introduced on 12 February 2012, and principal photography, which began on 23 April 2012, was completed in late October 2013.
-It was filmed in London, Belfast, Bangkok and Indian cities including Hyderabad, Mumbai, Goa, Chennai and Bangalore.
-Produced on a budget of 6070 crores, it was the most expensive Telugu film at the time of its release.
+Sukumar began working on the film's script after completing 100% Love (2011), using a bus driver's tale about a boy claiming his parents were murdered on his bus as the foundation.
+1: Nenokkadine features cinematography by R. Rathnavelu and editing by Karthika Srinivas.
+The music was composed by Devi Sri Prasad.
+Principal photography commenced in April 2012 and concluded in October 2013.
+Filming took place in various locations including London, Belfast, Bangkok, and Indian cities such as Hyderabad, Mumbai, Goa, Chennai, and Bangalore.
+Produced on a budget of ₹60–70 crore, it was the most expensive Telugu film at the time of its release.

-1: Nenokkadine was released on 10 January 2014 on about 1,500 screens during the Sankranti festival season while the Tamil dubbed version titled as Number 1 was released in 2015.
-Grossing over $1.327 million, 1: Nenokkadine became the fourth-highest-grossing Telugu film at the United States box office at the time.
-The film was commercially unsuccessful at the box office but has gained a cult following over the years.
-The film won three awards from eight nominations at the 4th South Indian International Movie Awards, and two awards at the 11th CineMAA Awards.
-The film is considered one of the "25 Greatest Telugu Films Of The Decade" by Film Companion.
+1: Nenokkadine was released on 10 January 2014 across approximately 1,500 screens during the Sankranti festival season.
+The film received mixed reviews, with praise directed towards its music, cinematography, action sequences, and Mahesh Babu's performance.
+However, the complexity of the screenplay and its length garnered criticism.
+The film eventually became a box office failure.
+It won three awards from eight nominations at the 4th SIIMA Awards and two awards at the 11th CineMAA Awards.
+Over time, the film was reevaluated and gained a cult following for its unique narrative, technical finesse and Babu's outstanding performance.
+It was also listed among Film Companion's "25 Greatest Telugu Films of the Decade."

 Plot

 Gautham is a schizophrenic rock musician who is missing 25% of his grey matter.
 He hallucinates a mysterious person he believes is one of the three murderers of his parents.
-As a child, Gautham was convinced that he was an orphan and assumes that his parents are dead; he does not remember their names or what they looked like.
+As a child, Gautham was convinced that he was an orphan and assumed that his parents were dead; he does not remember their names or what they looked like.
 At one of his concerts, Gautham sees one of the three men and chases him.
 Sameera, a journalist at the concert, films Gautham fighting his imaginary opponent.
-Gautham surrenders to the police after "killing" the man, confessing that he killed three men: one in Belfast, one in Pune and one just now in Hyderabad.
+Gautham surrenders to the police after "killing" the man, confessing that he killed three men: one in Belfast, one in Pune, and one just now in Hyderabad.
 He is released from custody after Sameera broadcasts the video on television.

 According to the psychiatrist, if Gautham can hallucinate a person other than the three men, he can be treated.
 Gautham goes to Goa on vacation.
 Sameera stalks him, convincing him that two people are stalking him: a journalist who wants to interview him (imaginary), and a person claiming to be his fan (real).
 Gautham begins to fall in love with Sameera.
 He saves her from a group of people trying to murder her; on an isolated island together, Gautham learns the truth behind the fourth imaginary person and writes Sameera off as a disturbed journalist.
 By the time he learns about Sameera's intentions, she has left for Hyderabad; Gautham pursues her.
 In Hyderabad, Gautham accidentally spoils Sameera's birthday plans, infuriating her.